khalilahmd/gfa_backend_support_system/README.md

 3- Create a .env file based on the .env.example file and set the required environment variables,
 4- checkout to feature/support branch "git fetch && git checkout feature/support",
 5- Install dependencies again: npm install,
-5- Start the server: npm start (please make sure you port for database and server connection are open)
+6- Start the server: npm start (please make sure you port for database and server connection are open) 7- You can access your APIs through "(http://localhost:3000)"

 **Usage**
 Once the server is running, you can use the following endpoints to interact with the support system: